the Nuremberg trials

 Justice Efforts in the Second Half of the 20th Century

 International efforts to hold the perpetrators of mass atrocity to account continue.
-One ongoing challenge in these efforts is ensuring that those affected by atrocity crimes play a meaningful role in the pursuit of justice.
-The Ferencz International Justice Initiative works to place victims’ needs, interests, and expertise at the center of international justice and accountability measures.
+One ongoing challenge in these efforts is to ensure that those affected by atrocity crimes play a meaningful role in pursuing justice.
+Local organizations around the world have coalesced around supporting victims and their communities, including by bringing their expertise to the important work of the ICC, hybrid tribunals, and domestic courts.
+Supporting these organizations to develop legal strategies and effective transitional justice measures is an important part of the work of the Ferencz International Justice Initiative.
+Working with local justice organizations and lawyers, the Ferencz International Justice Initiative works to place victims’ and affected communities’ needs and interests at the center of international justice and accountability measures.

 Connections: International Justice and Atrocity Prevention

-Seeking justice and accountability can help societies recover from mass atrocities.
-Exposing the truth about the past and preserving the memories of the victims of mass atrocities are also important to the healing process.
+Seeking justice and accountability not only helps societies address past atrocities, but also lays the groundwork for preventing future atrocities.
+Exposing the truth about the past and preserving the memories of the victims of mass atrocities are important to a society’s healing process.
 However, the benefits of international justice efforts extend beyond the borders of affected countries.
 Holding perpetrators to account for mass atrocities sends a clear message that these grave crimes will not be tolerated.
-We believe that the pursuit of international justice can deter potential perpetrators and prevent future situations of mass atrocity.
+We believe that the pursuit of international justice can help deter potential perpetrators and prevent future mass atrocities.